jefferywmoore/CISSP-Study-Resources/CISSP-Domain-8-2024+Objectives.md

       - build projects around motivated individuals; give them the environment, support, and tools and trust them to build
       - emphasizing face-to-face conversation
       - working software is the primary measure of progress
-      - agile processes promote sustainable development; the them should be able to maintain a constant pace indefinitely
+      - agile processes promote sustainable development; the team should be able to maintain a constant pace indefinitely
       - continuous attention to technical excellence and good design enhances agility
       - simplicity, or the art of maximizing the amount of work not done, is essential
       - the best architectures, requirements, and designs emerge from self-organizing teams
-      - at regular intervals, the team reviews their effective and adjusts for improvement
+      - at regular intervals, the team reviews their effectiveness and adjusts for improvement
     - Several methodologies have emerged that take these Agile principles and define specific processes around them:
       - **Scrum**: a management framework that teams use to self-organize and work towards a common goal; it describes a set of meetings, tools, and roles for efficient project delivery, allowing teams to self-manage, learn from experience, and adapt to change; named from the daily team meetings, called scrums; development focuses on short sprints that deliver finished products; integrated product teams (IPTs) were an early effort of this approach
       - **Kanban**: a visual system used to manage and keep track of work as it moves through a process; the word kanban is Japanese for "card you can see"; Kanban teams focus on reducing the time a project (or user story) takes from start to finish, using a kanban board and continuously improving their flow of work